EliSacch/EliSacch/README.md

 Not only I could refresh my knowledge in HTML, CSS, and Javascript, but the program includes the folowwing languages and frameworks:
 - Python
 - Django
+- PostgreSQL
 - Flask
 - React

-But more than everything it teaches best practices, and it allows to start collaborating with other developers.
+But most importantly, it teaches best practices, and it allows to start collaborating with other developers.

 ## Completed Projects